pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

     dockable windows content and layout
 * `appShallExit`: _bool, default=false_.
    will be set to true by the app when exiting.
    _Note: 'appShallExit' has no effect on Mobile Devices (iOS, Android) and under emscripten, since these apps shall not exit._
+* `fps`: _int, default = 0` when applicable, set the application refresh rate
+   (only used on emscripten for the moment: 0 stands for "let the app or the browser decide")

 ----